Cancel anytime

 History and Background

-Bath & Body Works was founded in 1990 in New Albany, Ohio as a retail brand under L Brands.
-It initially focused on providing affordable personal care and home fragrance products.
-Over time, it expanded its product range and store network, becoming a prominent player in the specialty retail market.
-In 2021, Bath & Body Works became an independent, publicly traded company, separating from L Brands (now Victoria's Secret & Co.).
+Bath & Body Works was founded in 1990 in New Albany, Ohio, as a subsidiary of L Brands (formerly The Limited).
+It quickly expanded, becoming a leading retailer specializing in fragrances, body care, and home fragrance products.
+In 2021, Bath & Body Works became an independent, publicly traded company.

 Core Business Areas